wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-2-wapm.md

 Even once you created multiple binaries, you still need to distribute them and make sure they are accessible for people to use.

-One way most developers use is Github Releases.
+A method most developers use is Github Releases.
 Here’s how WABT (a WebAssembly binary toolkit with multiple executable utilities) used Github for their latest release ([version 1.0.29](https://github.com/WebAssembly/wabt/releases/tag/1.0.29)):

 ![Wabt in Github Releases](/images/blog/wapm-native-executables-github-releases.png)

 However, this approach usually means integrating the “Build process” inside of your CI process.
 That is, you have to build it from multiple operating systems.

-Furthermore, while Github is great, it all evolves around the source code, which requires a whole toolchain to be able to build a binary.
+Furthermore, while Github is great, it all revolves around the source code, which requires a whole toolchain to be able to build a binary.

 Not only that… **if we look closely we can see that `wabt` is missing the binary for the new macOS ARM chipsets** (M1/M2)!